The Lost Skeleton of Cadavra: Reception

 The Lost Skeleton of Cadavra has received mixed reviews.
-The film has a rating of 51% on review aggregation website Rotten Tomatoes, based on 68 critic reviews.
+The film has a rating of 54% on review aggregation website Rotten Tomatoes, based on 69 critic reviews.
+The website's critics consensus reads, "Lost Skeleton is clever at spoofing B-movies, but the joke isn't sustainable for its running time."
 On Metacritic, the film has a score of 45% based on 23 critic reviews, indicating "mixed or average reviews".

 Dave Kehr of The New York Times called it "a gray, unfunny parody of 1950's science fiction films".
 Roger Ebert gave the film 1-and-a-half out of 4 stars, writing that "'The Lost Skeleton of Cadavra' has been made by people who are trying to be bad, which by definition reveals that they are playing beneath their ability".
 Keith Phipps of The A.V.
 Club wrote that "Once the initial joke wears off, Skeleton is a dull slog that even the miracle process of 'Skeletorama' can't set right".

 Dennis Harvey of Variety wrote that the film "takes true trash cinema devotion to satirize the clunky visuals, banal dialogue, logic gaps and pseudoscientific silliness of a bygone era’s schlockiest obscurities quite so accurately, complete with one-beat-tardy editorial rhythms".
 Ed Gonzales and Jeremiah Kipp, writing for Slant Magazine, said that the "perilously low budget plays to Lost Skeletons advantage, and the scant 90-minute running time assures that it doesn’t wear out its welcome".